Bay Area Rapid Transit Police Department: Operations

 The BART police have various positions in their ranks. including peace officers, community service officers, dispatchers, revenue protection guards, and administrative staff.
 Most officers are assigned to patrol, and others are assigned to special operations teams.

 The department's decentralized patrol bureau is divided into six police zones.
 Each has its own headquarters and field office(s).
 The police department has: criminal investigation, personnel and training, record, warrant, crime analysis, traffic administration, property and evidence, and revenue protection divisions.
 There is also the office of the chief which is composed of an internal affairs and a budget coordination office.

-Further specialties for the police department include: field training officer, K9, SWAT, background investigator, crime analyst, administrative traffic officer, FBI Joint Terrorism Task Force (JTTF) investigator, special-enforcement teams, recruiting and personnel, and crisis intervention teams.
+Further specialties for the police department include: field training officer, K9, background investigations, crime analyst, administrative traffic officer, FBI Joint Terrorism Task Force (JTTF) investigator, special-enforcement teams, recruiting and personnel, and crisis intervention teams.

 The agency has police facilities in: Castro Valley, Daly City, Concord, El Cerrito, Hayward, Oakland, Pittsburg, Pleasanton, San Bruno, San Francisco, San Leandro, Fremont, San Jose, and Walnut Creek.

-Fallen officer
+Fatality

 One BART police officer has died in the line of duty.